kafka, kubernetes, strimzi, operators, cloud-native, infrastructure

 Deploying a Kafka cluster with Strimzi begins with installing the Cluster Operator.
 This is typically done by applying the installation manifests:

 Once the operator is running, you create a Kafka custom resource that describes your desired cluster.
-The Cluster Operator detects this resource and provisions the necessary components.
+Here's a complete example of a KRaft-based Kafka cluster (recommended for all new deployments as of Kafka 3.3+):

-Configuration options include rack awareness to spread brokers across availability zones, resource limits and requests for CPU and memory, and various authentication mechanisms like TLS client certificates, SCRAM-SHA, and OAuth.
+Advanced configuration options include rack awareness to spread brokers across availability zones for high availability, resource limits and requests for CPU and memory optimization, and various authentication mechanisms like TLS client certificates, SCRAM-SHA-512, and OAuth 2.0 for enterprise integration.
+For access control patterns, see Access Control for Streaming.

 Strimzi in Data Streaming Architectures